geoffmcl/test-btg/README.md

 Of course the source of the flightgear scenery files, can be downloaded from <a target="_blank" href="http://www.flightgear.org/download/scenery/">scenery</a>, where they can be downloaded using a <a tareget="_blank" href="http://www.flightgear.org/legacy-Downloads/scenery-v2.12.html">grpahical interface</a>, from mirror sites, using BitTorrent, or purchased on a DVD.

 Additionally a small sample of the scenery is included in the flightgear base data, <a target="_blank" href="https://sourceforge.net/p/flightgear/fgdata/ci/next/tree/">FGData</a>, or by using terrasync, when running the fgfs simulator.
+The full source of the scenery files is <a target="_blank" href="https://code.google.com/p/terrascenery/source/checkout">here</a>.

-Essentially test-btg loads the <index>.btg.gz file into memeory, and enumerates its contents, giving more information if the 'verbosity', -v2, -v5, -v9, is increased.
+Essentially test-btg loads the <index>.btg.gz file into memory, and enumerates its contents, giving more information if the 'verbosity', -v2, -v5, -v9, is increased.

 It has an additional option to write some of the contents to an xgraph like file, -x out-file.xg, which can then be viewed in <a target="_blank" href="https://sites.google.com/site/polyview2d/">PolyView2D</a>.
 A slightly update source of PolyView2D is part of this repo <a target="_blank" href="https://gitlab.com/fgtools/osm2xg">osm2xg</a> ... in effect this produces a 2D rendering of the BTG file...
 I would love some day to render them in 3D.

+Another tool which loads btg files is the Map component of <a target="_blank" href="http://wiki.flightgear.org/Atlas">Atlas/Map</a>, or <a target="_blank" href="http://atlas.sourceforge.net/">About Atlas</a> and writes them out to jpeg or png image files tobe loaded by Atlas.
+This repo <a target="_blank" href="https://gitlab.com/fgtools/atlas-g">Atlas-g</a> is my updated source of this tool.

 Have FUN!

 ; eof